 Gold vs. Silver: How to Style Jewellery Based on Your Skin Tone

 Do you look better in gold or silver jewellery?
-It’s one of the most common questions I get as a jewellery stylist - and the answer isn’t always what you’d expect.
+It’s one of the most common questions I get as a jewellery stylist.
+And, the answer isn’t always what you’d expect.

 Whether you’re building a capsule jewellery collection or choosing a piece for a special occasion, understanding your skin tone and undertone can help you pick pieces that feel like you.